Orochimarufan/Kawariki/README.md

 -----

 ### Steam Play
 Just install it into compatibilitytools.d like a custom Proton release.
+You can then select it in the game properties dialog.
+You shouldn't set it globally in the settings dialog as it only works with NW.js-based games, not general Windows titles.

 Some environment variables are available to influence Kawariki:
 - `KAWARIKI_SDK=1` Use NW.js with DevTools support (like `--sdk`)